jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 Styling!
 Styling the posts

-- Updating livestream post images (broken at the moment)
+- Deleting Chat on end of livestream

 - Deleting Livestreams when they're done
     - Delete Stream on refresh (and back)!